Behavioral Health

 Individual, Group, and Family Counseling

-NATIVE HEALTH provides counseling services to address numerous concerns, including depression, anxiety, couples and marital issues, grief and loss, stress management, self-esteem enhancement; dating and family violence and sexual assault intervention; referrals, and counseling.
+NATIVE HEALTH provides counseling services to address numerous concerns, including depression, anxiety, couples and marital issues, grief and loss, stress management, self-esteem enhancement; dating and family violence and sexual assault intervention; referrals, and counseling for ages six and older.

 Learn more >